Cat trees – adored by cats and hated by humans.

 Whatever the case, cat trees are a burning discussion among pet parents and we’re here to share our two cents on the matter.

-1. Great for grooming
+1. Great for Grooming

+Right off the bat, cat trees are awesome for grooming.
 Most cat trees are made with a specific, special rope or twine that’s appropriate for a cat to scratch and sharpen her claws on.
-More times than not, cats want to do that the moment that they wake up, which means you should consider setting the cat tree near where your cat normally naps.
+More often than not, cats want to do that the moment they wake up, so you should consider setting the cat tree near where your cat normally naps.

 To make matters even better, cat trees are an effective way to prevent your cat from scratching your furniture.
 Cats possess an innate need to scratch things because that’s how they’re wired to groom themselves, sharpen and clean their claws, and mark their territory.